whispir/api/source/includes/_messages.md

                 The id of the callback to be used for responses to this message.<br/>
                 Sample Value: SampleCallback
                 <br/><br/>
-                **Note:** callback IDs are configured by Administrators within the Whispir Platform.
+                <b>Note:</b> callback IDs are configured by Administrators within the Whispir Platform.
             </td>
         </tr>
     </tbody>